 This is a deep rift-valley that cuts like a scar through the Drakken Peaks.
 The wind that screeches along it carries a permanent bitter chill.
-From some mountain tops along the edge of the Gouge one may look down upon thick clouds crackling with an intense
+From some mountain tops along the edge of the Gouge one may look

 1 The Glaive: the channel separating Ellesland from the mainland.